 As we publish guides on how to repair electric toothbrushes we are often asked, when buying a new electric toothbrush, which models will be easiest to repair or replace the battery in when the battery eventually stops holding a full charge.
-Below is our current answer to this question, as of mid-2017.
+Below is our current answer to this question, as of 2020.

 We would go for an Oral-B (Braun) rather than a Philips Sonicare toothbrush due to the fact that genuine replacement brush heads are available more cheaply and this is the main ongoing cost with electric toothbrushes.
 The brush heads are usually on offer in at least one of the big UK supermarkets at any given time, and are often half price in Superdrug too.